 Breast lumps and medical tests

 Persistent breast lumps may need medical investigation to determine their cause.
-In most tests e.g. ultrasound, mammogram, CT scan, MRI scan, needle biopsy and core biopsy; breastfeeding need not be interrupted.
+For most tests e.g. ultrasound, mammogram, CT scan, MRI scan, needle biopsy and core biopsy; breastfeeding need not be interrupted.
 The article Medical Tests While Breastfeeding provides more information and further reading about the compatibility of various tests while breastfeeding.

 Common causes of breast lumps while breastfeeding